 The School entered into a long-term lease for its educational facility through June 30, 2039.
 This lease has been reported as long-term debt under guidance from GASB 87 in the original amount of \$5,318,652.
 The long-term lease payable ends June 30, 2039.

-Additional information regarding the School's long-term debt and long-term lease payable can be found in the notes to the financial statements.
+Additional information regarding the School's long-term lease payable can be found in the notes to the financial statements.

 REQUESTS FOR INFORMATION